delivery right to your door…

-It could include the content of a full house with basement or perhaps just the content of one’s garage or basement.
-These items may be from a where you currently live or may be moved from a storage locker, another address or even moms attic.
+It could include the content of a full house with a basement or perhaps just the content of one’s garage or basement.
+These items may be from where you currently live or may be moved from a storage locker, another address, or even mom’s attic.

 Typically, Local moves are within the same city or within 100km of where you live now (about an hour’s drive).
 These types of moves are generally priced on an hourly basis.
-Some charge travel time, some build in the travel time and some use a combination or fuel charge etc.
+Some charge travel time, some build in the travel time and some use a combination or fuel charge, etc.

-If you’re moving across Canada, moving to another province or to another part of a province, this is considered a long distance move.
+If you’re moving across Canada, moving to another province or to another part of a province, this is considered a long-distance move.
 These types of moves are generally priced per lb.
 (Kg).
 The items you are moving are weighed on the truck, and you are provided with the scale weight of the items.

 Any move that can go on a truck and be driven to its destination easily and economically is considered an International North American Move.

 International moves that are not able to be driven by truck and must be shipped by a boat are considered “Overseas Moves”.
-This includes destinations to some USA states (Protectorates) such as Hawaii, Alaska and Puerto Rico.
+This includes destinations to some USA states (Protectorates) such as Hawaii, Alaska, and Puerto Rico.

 Some items may not be legal to import into the USA and animals, pets and plants also need to have special attention, as there may be special requirements in order to import them into the USA.

 Overseas Movers will pick up your items in a regular moving truck and then transport them to the exit port where they will move your items into a shipping container appropriate for the size of the move.

 Again there are certain items that cannot be moved in containers or to other countries without consulting with the proper authorities.
-You will need to check with the moving company and customs.
+You will need to check with the moving services company and customs.